jkool702/forkrun/DOCS/FORKRUN_OVERVIEW.md

 - **Zero-copy data path**: `splice()`, `copy_file_range()`, and `sendfile()` move data without userspace copies.
 Scanner publishes byte-offsets and line counts for the data in the memfd.
 Workers read directly from the backing memfd.
 - **Self-tuning**: Automatic worker scaling, adaptive batch sizing, and early partial flush for low-latency trickle inputs.
 No manual `-n` or `-j` tuning required.
 - **Single-file deployment**: Ships as one bash file with an embedded loadable `.so`.
 Zero external dependencies — no Perl (unlike GNU Parallel) and no Python, making it perfect for lightweight containerized deployments.
 Requires only bash ≥ 4 and a Linux kernel ≥ 3.17.
+- **Secure & Verifiable Deployment**: Ships as one bash file with an embedded loadable .so.
+The binary is compiled and injected automatically via GitHub Actions, providing an auditable cryptographic trail from the C source code to `frun.bash`—meeting strict HPC facility security requirements.

 ## Why It Matters for Frontier: Data Prep